Reluctant EU shifts course towards sanctions on Ukraine

-BRUSSELS (Reuters) - The European Union will on Thursday decide whether to impose financial and travel restrictions on Ukraine after the death of two dozen protesters in Kiev, even though diplomats have doubts about the effectiveness of sanctions.
+BRUSSELS (Reuters) - The European Union shifted course on Wednesday and moved to impose financial and travel restrictions on Ukraine after the death of two dozen protesters in Kiev, even though diplomats have doubts about the effectiveness of sanctions.

 Having said less than a week ago that the time was not right for sanctions on President Viktor Yanukovich and his government, officials changed tack after a police crackdown in Kiev left at least 26 people dead on Tuesday.

-EU ambassadors discussed a series of possible steps including asset freezes and travel bans in talks on Wednesday, but left a decision on whether to impose sanctions to the EU’s 28 foreign ministers, who will meet in Brussels on Thursday (from 1400 GMT).
+EU ambassadors discussed a series of possible steps including asset freezes and travel bans during talks on Wednesday, and the EU’s 28 foreign ministers will gather in Brussels on Thursday to decide on the measures.

 In consultation with the EU, Washington was also considering the use of sanctions against those responsible for the violence in Ukraine, a senior U.S. official said.